ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         * ``qed_bw.tab_pair_chi_how_many`` (`int`): number of points to be used for chi axis in lookup table 2

-        * ``qed_bw.tab_pair_frac_how_many`` (`int`): number of points to be used for the second axis in lookup table 2 (the second axis is the ratio between the energy of the less energetic particle of the pair and the energy of the photon).
+        * ``qed_bw.tab_pair_frac_how_many`` (`int`): number of points to be used for the second axis in lookup table 2 (the second axis is the ratio between the quantum parameter of the less energetic particle of the pair and the quantum parameter of the photon).

         * ``qed_bw.save_table_in`` (`string`): where to save the lookup table